peaceroad/p7d-markdown-it-hr-sandwiched-semantic-container/README.md

 ------

-Also, when the semantic containers are continuous, the symbols indicating the two hr elements indicating the end and the start may be one.
+Also, when the semantic containers are continuous, you may have one of the front end horizon marks and the back start horizon mark between the two semantic containers.

-The following description:
+For example, the following description:

 ```md
 A paragraph 1.